OWASP/Go-SCP/src/error-handling-logging/logging.md

 * [glog][2]   - https://github.com/golang/glog
 * [loggo][3]  - https://github.com/juju/loggo

-Here's an important note regarding [Go's log package][0]: both Fatal and Panic functions do much more than logging.
-Panic functions call `panic` after writing the log message.
-What is not generally accepted for libraries and Fatal functions call `os.Exit(1)` after writing the log message that may terminate the program preventing deferred statements to run, buffers to be flushed, and/or temporary data to be removed.
+Here's an important note regarding [Go's log package][0]: Fatal and Panic functions have different behaviors after logging: Panic functions call `panic` but Fatal functions call `os.Exit(1)` that **may terminate the program preventing deferred statements to run, buffers to be flushed, and/or temporary data to be removed**.

 ---